 Some of the things I say may be debated by others, but overall the qualities discussed here are commonalities that can be seen in many athletes of all skill levels.

 In no particular order of importance, here is what we are covering in this lesson:

 - Rhythm & Frequency Progression

 - Limb Symmetry

 - Flight & Ground Contact Time Progression

 - Injuries & Compensation Patterns

-Posture & Body Axis Behavior
+Body Posture & Body Axis Behavior

-As we progress from a stationary position and begin to sprint, the longitudinal axis of the spine will rotate vertically each step until upright sprinting is reached.
+As we progress from a stationary position and begin to take proper sprinting form, the longitudinal axis of the spine will rotate vertically and our posture will rise each step until upright sprinting is reached.

 Another aspect to pay attention to is the movement of the shoulder and hip axis during sprinting.
 The shoulder and hip axis will undulate and oscillate each step in a harmonious manner, counterbalancing one another.